Iran's return poses new questions for oil price

 "The Iran deal should not be a surprise to the market and has been expected for a long time.
 I'd argue this is priced in and already reflected in prices.
 May be there is a small knee jerk reaction and the market opens lower given the pervasive bearishness at the moment but I'd find it hard to believe it has a bigger effect than that," said Amrita Sen of consultancy Energy Aspects.

-After selling the rumor, some dealers even wonder if a "buy the fact" rebound is in store, particularly if bearish traders opt to realize some of their profits.
+After selling the rumour, some dealers even wonder if a "buy the fact" rebound is in store, particularly if bearish traders opt to realise some of their profits.
 Big funds' short positions in New York futures CLc1 have more than doubled to a record over 200,000 contracts since mid-October, when oil was near $50.

 Oil markets reopen for business at 6 p.m.
 EST (2300 GMT) on Sunday, although trading volumes may be tempered by Monday's Martin Luther King Day U.S. public holiday.
 U.S. West Texas Intermediate futures fell nearly 6 percent on Friday to $29.42, closing below $30 for the first time since 2003.